libreswitch/ops/tests/rest/rest_test.md

 ### Description
 The test case validates the "/rest/v1/system/users/{id}" through the standard RESTAPI PUT method.

-1. Verify that the request passes when trying to update the password of a user, who is also part of ovsdb_users group but is not logged in.
+1. Verify that the request passes when trying to update the password of an user, who is also part of ovsdb_users group but is not logged in.
  a.
 Execute the PUT request over /rest/v1/system/users/{id} with the following data:
 ```
 {